 Blog Layout

-Asbestos Awareness: Who is at Risk of Exposure?
+Asbestos Awareness: Who is at Risk of Exposure

-Aug 30, 2024
+August 30, 2024

 Asbestos is a hazardous material that was widely used in construction and manufacturing from the 1970s to the 1990s due to its resistance to heat and durability.
 Despite its beneficial properties, asbestos exposure poses significant health risks, including serious lung diseases like asbestosis and cancer.

-Cordtape Environmental, we are committed to providing the knowledge, tools, and services necessary to ensure safe environments for all, and understanding exactly who is at risk is the first step towards managing these risks.
+At Cordtape Environmental, we are committed to providing the knowledge, tools, and services necessary to ensure safe environments for all, and understanding exactly who is at risk is the first step towards managing these risks.

 Industries where asbestos exposure is highest